 In line with supermarkets, and to provide recyclable packaging to our customers, we launched our Ready2Recycle range in 2019.
 Ready2Recycle is a range of mono material packaging, which have all the features and pack strength you would expect from standard plastic packaging.
 BOPP and PE/PE packaging, standard in this range, is able to be recycled at supermarkets.

-This week, Sainsbury’s has announced plans to introduce a new film recycling system in selected stores, offering customers more recycling options.
+This week, Sainsbury’s has announced plans to introduce a new film recycling system in selected stores, offering customers more recycling options called the PP recycling scheme.

 Law Print are pleased to be able to support this with our Ready2Recycle packaging.
 Below are some of the brands we have worked with, whose PE/PE packaging can be recycled as part of the current “return to store” scheme.
 Watch this space for our BOPP woven bags when the Sainsbury’s new PP recycling scheme is hopefully rolled out across the UK soon – another big step in the right direction!